-Paper1: Work from observation in a formal examination of two hours plus one-hour preparatory work.
-This paper has 2 options 1 (a) Still-Life, composed of Man/Made & Natural forms, 1 (b) the Human Figure.
+Paper1: Work from observation in a formal examination of two hours plus one hour preparatory work.
+This paper has 2 options: I(a) Still-Life, composed of Man/Made & Natural forms, or I(b) the Human Figure.

 Paper IIA: Composition from a theme.
 This is a two-hour paper.
 An extra hour is allowed for preparatory work.
 Candidates are issued with three general themes, three weeks in advance.
-Two focused questions about each theme will be set in the examination i.e. six questions in all.
+Two focused questions about each theme will be set in the examination, i.e. six questions in all.
 During the examination the candidates are expected to answer only one question.

 The candidate is expected to use the three weeks for investigation, research, experimentation and development of forms and ideas related to the chosen theme.
 The candidate will thus be preparing herself/himself for the examination question.
 During these three weeks, candidates should prepare sketches in any medium related to one or more than one of the general themes.
 These sketches should be the candidate's own work and should be on three sheets of paper that do not exceed 25cm by 35cm in size.
+Candidates may use both sides of each of the three sheets.
 Under no circumstances should the total number of papers exceed three.
 These sheets will be brought into the examination room and can be used as a basis for developing the preparatory work (during the first hour of the examination) prior to starting the final piece.
-The final work by the candidate should not be a copy of the sketches but should seek to develop and modify the candidate's ideas.
+The final work by the candidate should not be a cop y of the sketches but should seek to develop and modify the candidate's ideas.
 All sketches and preparatory work will be collected by the invigilator/s.
 No sketches will be allowed out of the examination room.

 Paper IIB: Composition from a theme.
 This is a two-hour paper.
 An extra hour is allowed for preparatory work.
 The tasks posed, however, present fewer difficulties than those in Paper IIA.
 Candidates are issued with three general themes, three weeks in advance.
-Two focused questions about each theme will be set in the examination i.e. six questions in all.
+Two focused questions about each theme will be set in the examination, i.e. six questions in all.
 During the examination the candidates are expected to answer only one question.

 The candidate is expected to use the three weeks for investigation, research, experimentation and development of forms and ideas related to the chosen theme.
 The candidate will thus be preparing herself/himself for the examination question.
 During these three weeks, candidates should prepare sketches in any medium related to one or more than one of the general themes.
 These sketches should be the candidate's own work and should be on three sheets of paper that do not exceed 25cm by 35cm in size.
+Candidates may use both sides of each of the three sheets.
 Under no circumstances should the total number of papers exceed three.
 These sheets will be brought into the examination room and can be used as a basis for developing the preparatory work (during the first hour of the examination) prior to starting the final piece.
 The final work by the candidate should not be a copy of the sketches but should seek to develop and modify the candidate's ideas.
 All sketches and preparatory work will be collected by the invigilator/s.
 No sketches will be allowed out of the examination room.

 Full colour must be used in at least one of the two papers.
-Full colour does not include work in pencil, charcoal, sepia and any other monochromatic medium. (i.e. Paper 1 and Paper11 A/B)
+Full colour does not include work in pencil, charcoal, sepia and any other monochromatic medium. (i.e. Paper I and Paper IIA/B)